 Ensure that the scope of Teacher's Corner given at the end of the chapter has been covered.

 - Q. What is a mouse used for?

 - Q. Name the pointing device.

-- Q. Name the different types of mouse.
+- Name the different types of mouse.
+O.

-- Q. Which finger must be placed on left button/right button?
+- Which finger must be placed on left button/right button?

+- Which finger must be used to scroll the wheel?